Shoulder

 Subacromial Bursitis

-Subacromial bursitis is a leading cause of shoulder pain, arising when the largest bursa in the body becomes inflamed — typically in the setting of impingement, rotator cuff pathology, or repetitive overhead use.
+Subacromial bursitis is a leading cause of shoulder pain, arising when the largest bursa in the body becomes inflamed.
+This typically occurs in the setting of impingement, rotator cuff pathology, or repetitive overhead use.
 At Maryland Orthopedic Specialists, our team precisely diagnoses this condition and offers effective treatments to resolve inflammation, restore pain-free movement, and address the underlying mechanical contributors that caused the problem.

 Ready to get started?